Nithur-M/work-from-anywhere/software-engineer-jobs.md

     <h3 data-startline="9" data-endline="12">The team:</h3>
 <p data-startline="9" data-endline="12">We are the&nbsp;<a href="https://vac.dev/" target="_blank">Vac</a> Distributed Systems Testing R&amp;D service unit.</p>
-<p data-startline="9" data-endline="12">We specialize in developing software tools and methodologies to test and analyze the behaviour of distributed systems within the Logos collective: https://github.com/acid-info</p>
+<p data-startline="9" data-endline="12">We specialize in developing software tools and methodologies to test and analyze the behaviour of distributed systems within the <a href="https://logos.co/">Logos collective</a></p>
 <p data-startline="9" data-endline="12">Our primary objective is to ensure the scalability and reliability of Logos projects by providing comprehensive testing solutions.<br>Through the utilization of tools like wakurtosis, we empower projects to evaluate the scaling behaviour of their nodes within larger networks and plan conduct through regression testing.</p>
 <h3 id="The-role" data-startline="14" data-endline="14">The role:</h3>
 <p data-startline="16" data-endline="19">We are seeking a skilled and passionate Software Engineer to join our Vac Distributed Systems Testing (DST) team.&nbsp;You will play a crucial role in ensuring the reliability, performance, and scalability of distributed systems within Vac and the Logos collective.</p>